BCDevOps/openshift-wiki/docs/OCP/OCPServiceDefinition.md

   * Single sign-on service for end-user authentication for apps through the BC Gov's Single Sign-On Service based on KeyCloak (https://oidc.gov.bc.ca)
   * The Private Cloud PaaS is piping core Platform log files into the central Security Information and Event Management (SIEM) system in OCIO for additional forensics and security audits.
 Application log shipping and developer access to SIEM are coming soon.

+### Support and Maintenance

+The Platform Services Team with the help from Platform Operations and Data Center support teams monitors the infrastructure, OpenShift Container Platform and the critical DevOps Security services such as Vault and Artifactory, 24/7.
+All critical incidents that relate to the **availabilty of the Openshift 4 Platform and/or its critical services** outside of the regular business hours should be reported to Shared Services BC Service Desk at 250-387-7000 (aka 7-7000).

+We, at the Platform Services Team, also manage the patching of the platform's operating systems and infrastructure components.
+When we update the platform, we use zero downtime maintenance, so this won't interfere with the running of your application **if and only if your application is [designed for resiliency](https://developer.gov.bc.ca/Resiliency-Guidelines)**.

+All non-critical Platform services and DevOps Security services are supported during business hours 9am-5pm Mon-Fri excluding statutory holidays.

 ### Requesting Access and Onboarding

 Access to the Private Cloud Services is managed through a central application, the [Openshift 4 Platform’s Product Registry](https://registry.developer.gov.bc.ca/public-landing).
 This application that we manage as a part of the Platform Service uses automation for the creation of your hosting space.
 A team can have an environment created following an approval in as little as 10 minutes.
 If you are net new to this service, **you will need to have an onboarding session with us first**.
 Please reach out to Olena Mitovska, Product Director of the Private Cloud PaaS to get that started.
 If you have any questions around the Platform Project Registry, she can answer those too.
 If you are looking to leverage the Private Cloud PaaS, we are looking forward to welcoming you.